nicholas-leonard/dp/README.md

 <a name="dp.tutorials"/>
 ## Tutorials and Examples ##

 In order to help you get up and running we provide a quick [neural network tutorial](doc/neuralnetworktutorial.md) which explains step-by-step the contents of this [example script](examples/neuralnetwork_tutorial.lua).
 For a more flexible option that allows input from the command-line specifying different datasources and preprocesses, using dropout, running the code on a GPU/CPU, please consult this [script](examples/neuralnetwork.lua).

 A [Facial Keypoints tutorial](doc/facialkeypointstutorial.md) involving the case study of a Kaggle Challenge is also available.
 It provides an overview of the steps required for extending and using  __dp__ in the context of the challenge.
 And even provides the script so that you can generate your own Kaggle submissions.

+The [Language Model tutorial](doc/languagemodeltutorial.md) examines the implementation of a neural network language model trained on the Billion Words dataset.

 <a name="dp.packages"/>
 ## dp Packages ##